visit-dav/visit/src/doc/building_visit/Advanced_Usage.rst

 As much as we might like to believe it, large, complex libraries like Qt, Python and VTK are rarely 100% compatible between newer or older versions.
 Furthermore, for large libraries like these, there are often many, many different installation options for a given platform.
-It is highly unlikely that a given installation of VTK for example, is not only of a version compatibile with a given release of VisIt_ but also configured and installed on your system in exactly the way VisIt_ needs it.
+It is highly unlikely that a given installation of VTK for example, is not only of a version compatible with a given release of VisIt_ but also configured and installed on your system in exactly the way VisIt_ needs it.
 In addition, VisIt_ gets developed and thoroughly tested on specific versions and configurations of various libraries meaning that when users encounter issues in other configurations, we are not always able to reproduce them.
-In some cases, VisIt_ developers have had to work-around a bug in a library or, worse, had to patch the actual library itself to address an issue that might be specific to just one platform.
+In some cases, VisIt_ developers have had to workaround a bug in a library or, worse, had to patch the actual library itself to address an issue that might be specific to just one platform.
 Together, these issues result in a situation where VisIt_ often must be compiled with precisely the libraries it is released on and rarely, if ever, can take advantage of an installation that came as part of the system VisIt_ is being built on.
 Lastly, it becomes almost impossible to duplicate and diagnose issues reported by users when users are running VisIt_ in configurations substantially different from that which is being developed and routinely tested.